Various Scenes Explored in this Post

 “Am I so screwed up that I'd rock each and every one of those 1977 cars!
 The Malibu - yes.
 The LTD II Brougham Hardtop - Yes.
 The Grand Marquis - Definitely Yes!
 Oh, but the daddy of them all, that 9 Passenger Squire Wagon, even in that light blue color.... wow.
 Of course, back in 1981, I was just making $18,000 per year, with a mortgage.”

-Lee Weinman opened the doors to Bert Weinman Ford in July 1967 in an era of 9-passenger family wagon and a
+Lee Weinman opened the doors to Bert Weinman Ford in July 1967

 In pure marketing terms it's called ‘externality’ – the art of making the buyer feel that with that purchase of that particular product the buyer will feel better off buying it then walking away.
 To the general public Linn Burton was Bert Weinman Ford or in other words Bert Weinman Ford was an public extension of Linn Burton.